ipsi1227/Tic-Tac-Toe/README.md

 - Play against the computer
 -  Play with a friend
--  Player 1 / You uses X
+-  Player 1 / You:X
-- Player 2 / Computer uses O
+- Player 2 / Computer:O
 - Available positions are numbered from 1–9
 -  Computer automatically chooses a random move
 -  Detects winners